danmassarano/WindowsMaintenence/README.md

 * TODO: Add logging - so that all issues are tracked in a log file
 * TODO: If any issues are found, reboot later and run full disk check with ```chkdsk /f /r```

-##### Junk programs uninstall

-Pretty sure this one has to be done manually

 ##### Windows files clean with cleanmgr.exe

 * ~~Run ```cleanmgr``` on all drives~~
 * TODO: Find way of setting this up automatically, or having settings in a config file

 Disk Cleanup runs against a preset profile that has saved settings of what it runs against.
-To conficure this, run the following command:
+To configure this, run the following command:

 ```powershell
 cleanmgr /sageset:1